Getting started↑

 - Host Machines and Cloud Network - The AQG

-tool processes live network traffic and extends monitoring to cloud assets via traffic mirroring, ensuring seamless coverage in hybrid environments. - Data sources - AQG offers powerful AQG sensors, for in-depth cryptographic analysis of filesystems, applications, and physical and virtual networks.
+yanadumptool processes live network traffic and extends monitoring to cloud assets via traffic mirroring, ensuring seamless coverage in hybrid environments. - Data sources - AQG offers powerful AQG sensors, for in-depth cryptographic analysis of filesystems, applications, and physical and virtual networks.
 It also integrates with a variety of external data sources to centralize your IT assets and crypto inventory.

 - API - The AQG API enables integration and automation, and powers the AQG web UI.

-Host Machines and cloud network↑
+Host machines and cloud network↑

 To gain comprehensive insight into cryptographic activity across physical and cloud infrastructures, AQG leverages the yanadump tool.
 This tool enables real-time processing of live network traffic and extends monitoring to cloud assets through cloud-native traffic mirroring, ensuring seamless coverage in hybrid environments.